longshihui/awesome/README.md

 When I want to find it, but always difficult.

-So I create this project, Simplify my search time.
+So I create this project to reduce my search time.

 If help for you, I will feel very happy and honored.